kigster/sym/README.md

 #### Generating and Using Private Keys

-Once the gem is installed you will be able to run an executable `secrets`.
+Once the gem is installed you will be able to run an executable `shhh`.
 Now let's generate and copy the new private key to the clipboard.
 Clipboard copy is activated with the -c flag:

-    secrets -gc
+    shhh -gc

 Or save a new key into a bash variable

-    SECRET=$(secrets -g)
+    SECRET=$(shhh -g)

 Or save it to a file:

-    secrets -go ~/.key
+    shhh -go ~/.key

 Or create a password-protected key, and save it to a file:

-    secrets -gcp -o ~/.secret
+    shhh -gcp -o ~/.secret
     # New Password:     ••••••••••
     # Confirm Password: ••••••••••